Homeless World Cup’s Greek philosopher

 Walking across the training pitch after a photo shoot, Giouloglou shares the most important lessons he learned while in rehab and preparing for the event.
 “You have to make an effort to succeed.
 Put in the work before you get the reward.”

 For him, that meant overcoming his fear of connecting with others.
 “Loneliness is the hardest isolation there is.
 If you talk with your shadow, it takes you straight to drugs.
 Coming here has convinced me that I no longer want to be alone.
-I am not me.
-We are all us.”
+I am not just me.
+We are all of us.”

 Words: Danielle Batist